imofftoseethewizard/bloop/doc/reference.md

 Define the API to get the number of items in a queue, and the size of a queue.

-Define the API to get metadata about an object: create time, modification time, size.
+Define the API to get metadata about an block: create time, modification time, size.

-##### Rename Object

-"Object" is an awkward name to use in Javascript for anything other than the predefined Object object.
-Something that evokes its opacity would be best.

 ##### Example Websocket API